Stakeholder Privacy Notice

 How We Use Your Personal Information

-• Improve, modify and personalise the service that we provide
+- Improve, modify and personalise the communications we send you

-• Share the publications that we think will be of interest to you
+- Share publications and statistical analysis that may be of interest to you

-• Audit the personal information that we have gathered
+- Audit the personal information we have gathered

 Who We Share Your Information With & Why

-• The Information Commissioner’s Office (ICO) request a data audit.
+- Information Commissioner’s Office (ICO) – when a data audit is requested.

 How We Keep Your Information Secure